Search Intent

 Knowing how to respond to the user is one of the keys to success in conquering your customers and Google.
 Knowing the search intent gives you the key to know what your audience needs, what you should write and how you should present it to them.

-Do good keyword research, content curation and, above all, actively observe the changes in the SERP.
-After all, it is the users who decide what content they consume, and listening to their needs gives you the key to improve and maintain your positioning in Google.
+Do good keyword research, content curation, and, above all, actively observe the changes in the SERP.
+After all, users decide what content they consume, and listening to their needs gives you the key to improving and maintaining your positioning in Google.